poinck/ocelot/README.md

 **still using gtk-apps and want ocelot-colors? this is for you** Copy "tweaks/gtk-3.0/gtk.css" to "~/.config/gtk-3.0/" or add it's content to your existing theme style-sheet.

+**slock colors**
+If you want a ocelot color theme for your lock screen, you can use the config from “tweaks/slock-1.4_config.h“.

 ## Keys
 How to use `ocelot`?
 All keyboard-shortcuts can be changed in `config.h` (needs recompile and restart):